adgellida/ubuntuScripts/README.md

 * [update & upgrade](https://github.com/adgellida/ubuntuScripts/tree/master/update%20&%20upgrade)

+Scripts to have up to date your distro (no kernel modifications).

 * [utc](https://github.com/adgellida/ubuntuScripts/tree/master/utc)

 Fix the time difference produced by dual boot.
 From ubuntu way works for me.